gagneurlab/drop/docs/source/prepare.rst

-htmlOutputPath       character   Full path of the folder where the HTML files are rendered                                                                                ``/data/project1/htmlOutput`` indexWithFolderName  boolean     variable needed for wBuild, do not edit it                                                                                               ``true`` fileRegex            character   variable needed for wBuild, do not edit it                                                                                               ``.*\.R`` root                 character   Full path of the folder where the subdirectories processed_data and processed_results will be created containing DROP's output files.    ``/data/project1`` sampleAnnotation     character   Full path of the sample annotation table                                                                                                 ``/data/project1/sample_annotation.tsv`` geneAnnotation       dictionary  A key-value list of the annotation name (key) and the full path to the GTF file (value).
+htmlOutputPath       character   Full path of the folder where the HTML files are rendered                                                                                ``/data/project1/htmlOutput`` indexWithFolderName  boolean     variable needed for wBuild, do not edit it                                                                                               ``true`` fileRegex            character   variable needed for wBuild, do not edit it                                                                                               ``.*\.R`` genomeAssembly       character   Either hg19 or hg38, depending on the genome assembly used for mapping                                                                   ``/data/project1`` sampleAnnotation     character   Full path of the sample annotation table                                                                                                 ``/data/project1/sample_annotation.tsv`` root                 character   Full path of the folder where the subdirectories processed_data and processed_results will be created containing DROP's output files.    ``/data/project1`` geneAnnotation       dictionary  A key-value list of the annotation name (key) and the full path to the GTF file (value).
 More than one annotation file can be provided.  ``anno1: /path/to/gtf1.gtf``

                                                                                                                                                                           ``anno2: /path/to/gtf2.gtf``